lorenzo-biava/starchat/README.md

 ## Requirements

 Starchat need Java JDK 8 (does not use java 9) and [sbt](http://www.scala-sbt.org).
-He communicate with elasticsearch so you will need an instance of elasticsearch.
-If you want to use docker-compose, install docker first, then docker compose through python pip:
+He communicate with elasticsearch so you will need an instance of elasticsearch version 2.4.x If you want to use docker-compose, install docker first, then docker compose through python pip:

 ```bash